-All samples going to any Central Lab will be pseudo-anonymised using the trial participant identifier number only.
+All samples going to the HTA approved storage area will be pseudo-anonymised using the trial participant identifier number only.
 If results are shared outside of the study team, i.e. with funders, collaborators or in presentations and/or publications, the results will be fully anonymised.